 Capped Rates; Your Safety Net

-“2X or 3X capped rates”, on the other hand, means once the cap is reached (two times (2X) or three times (3X) the funded amount) interest stops accruing.
+“2X or 3X capped rates”, on the other hand, means once the cap is reached (two times (2X) or three times (3X) the funded amount), interest stops accruing.
 Regardless of how long after that point it takes to settle your case, you will never have to repay one penny more than the capped amount.

-It normally takes about 2 to 2.5 years to reach the cap so it is a moot point if your case settles before then.
-But it can be a comfort knowing the “worst-case scenario” going in, and knowing that even if you reach that point, you and your settlement money are protected and you will still receive the lion’s share of your money if your case runs long.
+It normally takes about 2 to 2.5 years to reach the cap, so it is a moot point if your case settles before then.
+But it can be a comfort knowing the “worst-case scenario” going in, and knowing that even if you reach that point, you and your settlement money are protected, and you will still receive the lion’s share of your money if your case runs long.

-What Is An Auto Accident Loan?
+What Are Auto Accident Loans?